 What is pumpkin dump cake?

-You’ll need the below ingredients to make this recipe.
-Top pumpkin cake with chopped pecans before baking if desired.
+You’ll need the below ingredients to make this recipe (measurements included in recipe card below).
+Top with chopped pecans before baking if desired.
 We always do half with pecans and half without, since my kids prefer no nuts. ;)

 - Box of yellow cake mix